Attendance Procedures (Clearing an Absence)

 Lockers are available for the safekeeping of books and other student property needed at school.
 MHS accepts no responsibility for vandalism or lost articles.
 The school reserves the right to search lockers at any time in the interest of a safe and orderly school operation.

 If clothing, books, backpacks or notebooks have been lost, check first in the Media Center.
 The Media Center staff maintains a Lost and Found cabinet.

-If a student is ill or unable to attend school, the parent should call the counseling office to inquire about make-up work or communicate with teachers via School Loop.
+If a student is ill or unable to attend school, the parent should communicate directly with the classroom teacher(s) or contact your child's student center.
 Usually, make-up assignments can be collected from teachers if applicable and the parent may stop by the school to pick them up within 48 hours.

 The Media Center maintains a study hall atmosphere throughout the school day and after school.
 Many services are available and the staff is there to assist students with academic needs.
 The computers are available whenever teachers have not reserved them for use during their classes.
 Library books are available for circulation to students with an I.D. card.
 Students are financially responsible for all items including textbooks that are checked out.
 Unpaid fees, damages and losses may result in the student not participating in graduation ceremonies.

 If parents need their student to leave school for an appointment or other pre-planned commitments, a phone call to the attendance clerk should be placed before the time the student leaves.
 When the parent arrives to pick up the student, the parent should report to the attendance office and the student will be called from class.
 Upon returning from an appointment, the student should report to the attendance office before going back to class.
 If a student leaves school without getting clearance through the office, that student is marked truant.